 Reading List - Books About Cleveland

 If you want to learn more about Cleveland, I have compiled a list of fantastic books about Cleveland and the city's history.
 The list includes some other fun books that involve the city.
 They are all great reads!
-I own or have used each of these in my research for my tours and they all come highly recommend by me.
+I own, have used in my research or know the authors personally for each of books on the list.
 You can purchase any of these books from Amazon by clicking the blue title of the book listed below.

 As an Amazon Associate, I earn money from qualifying purchases.
 Please note, you are if you are purchasing a book, that purchase is with Amazon or one of their vendors, not Tours of Cleveland, LLC.